valetanddama/proxytrust/README.md

-# Go: get correct ip of client at proxy server
+# Go lang: get correct ip of client at proxy server

 For usage: